We are hardwired to create.

 Images rather than text.
 GPT-3 is not the only tool that can help writers.
 An image may be more successful in spurring creative thought than a text.
 The next step for PlayRight would be to incorporate AI text-to-image capability to enhance the user experience (Check out the concept in project media, not implemented yet)

 As this was a short Hackathon, we aimed to provide a Minimum Viable Product (MVP).
 We plan to keep working on it in the future to include prompt caching and pagination to give users a wider range of prompts at each goes with faster response times.
 We also plan to

 User testing: we thought that a key user group we might target are those who are undergoing Art Therapy.
-One of the main obstacles that clients face in this context is that they find it challenging to produce the Art and explore their ideas, but AI can help them with this in potentially satisfying ways.
-This may also enhance the therapist’s toolkit but enabling them to explore art with their clients spontaneously.
+One of the main obstacles that clients face in this context is that they find it challenging to produce Art and explore their ideas, but AI can help them with this in potentially satisfying ways.
+This may also enhance the therapist’s toolkit and enable them to explore art with their clients spontaneously.
 Other than the convenience and practicality for user testing (both sides win), this user group’s insight is relevant to the general population because Art about distress captures the human experience quite well, and is meant to communicate it to the world (a similar function to plays don’t you think?)

 To quote George Bernard Shaw “We don't stop playing because we grow old, but we grow old because we stop playing”.
-PlayRight boosts the fun for budding playwrights by bridging the gap between the Desire to create and the Product of creation.
+PlayRight boosts the fun for budding playwrights by bridging the gap between the desire to create and the Product of creation.
 We hope that unlocking the potential of AI-assisted art for the general public enables more people to play better, create more, and live more alive.

 Log in or sign up for Devpost to join the conversation.